WorldWideTelescope/wwt_api_client/docs/endpoints/constellations/patch-scene-_id.rst

-    "text": $string?,  // New textual content for the scene "outgoing_url": $string?,  // New outgoing URL for the scene "place": $Place?, // New place information for the scene }
+    "text": $string?,  // New textual content for the scene "outgoing_url": $string?,  // New outgoing URL for the scene "place": $Place?, // New place information for the scene "content": $Content?, // New content information for the scene "published": $bool?, // New setting for publication flag "astropix": {
+      // Optional dict associating this scene with an AstroPix image.
+Only user accounts
+      // with the "manage-astropix" role may set or modify this information.
+      "publisher_id": $string,
+      "image_id": $string,
+    }
+  }

 For the definition of substructures such as ``Place``, see